named-data-ndnSIM/ndnSIM/docs/source/ndnsim-research-papers.rst

     contention mitigating constraint, and path length constraint.
 Our simulation results of OCRP show the reduction in the server load and round-trip hop distance in comparison to those of the shortest path routing and our previously proposed cooperative routing schemes.

+#. **Klaus M. Schneider, and Udo R. Krieger, "Beyond Network Selection: Exploiting Access Network
+   Heterogeneity with Named Data Networking", 2nd ACM Conference on Information-Centric Networking, San Francisco, October, 2015** (`DOI: 10.1145/2810156.2810164 <http://dx.doi.org/10.1145/2810156.2810164>`__, `PDF <http://conferences2.sigcomm.org/acm-icn/2015/proceedings/p137-schneider.pdf>`__)

+    Today, most mobile devices are equipped with multiple wireless network interfaces, but are constrained to use only one network at the same time.
+In this paper, we show that using multiple access networks simultaneously can improve user-perceived QoS and cost- effectiveness.
+We present a system architecture that exploits the adap- tive forwarding plane of Named Data Networking (CCN/NDN) and implement a system prototype based on the NDN Forwarding Daemon (NFD).
+More specifically, we propose a set of forwarding strate- gies that use fine-grained application requirements together with interfaces estimation techniques for delay, bandwidth, and packet loss.
+Our simulation results show that our approach can improve QoS and/or reduce access costs in many wireless scenarios.